Cite this

 2.4.1 Typical sequences

-A typical sequence is an outcome which has information close to the entropy of random event to which it belongs.
-The typical set is the set of all such typical sequences, which is usually a small subset of all possible sequences.
+A typical sequence is an outcome whose information content is close to the entropy of the random event to which it belongs.
+The typical set is the set of all typical sequences, usually a small subset of all possible sequences.
 For a sequence of \(N\) independent and identically distributed random variables \(\mathrm{X}_1, \mathrm{X}_2,...,\mathrm{X}_N\), the average information content is \(H(\mathrm{X}_1) + H(\mathrm{X}_2) +... + H(\mathrm{X}_N) = NH(\mathrm{X})\).
 For a small positive number \(\epsilon\), a typical sequence is one that satisfies:

 \[\begin{aligned} H(\mathrm{X}) - \epsilon \leq -\frac{1}{N} \log p(x_1,x_2,...,x_N)\leq H(\mathrm{X}) + \epsilon \end{aligned}\]

 Since the total probability is \(1\) and each typical sequence occurs with probability \(\approx 2^{-NH(\mathrm{X})}\), there must be \(\approx 2^{NH(\mathrm{X})}\) typical sequences.
 This result is the asymptotic equipartition property (AEP), a direct consequence of the Law of Large Numbers.
-It is used to prove many important theorems in information theory.
+It underlies the proofs of the fundamental limits of both data compression and data transmission.

 Lossless compression of a length-\(N\) sequence requires \(NH(\mathrm{X})\) bits.
 A compression scheme encoding only the typical set would need \(\log_2 2^{NH(\mathrm{X})} = NH(\mathrm{X})\) bits for unique binary strings.
 Since negligible probability mass falls outside the typical set, this scheme is lossless as \(N \rightarrow \infty\).
 Fewer bits would force different typical sequences to map to the same binary string.
 More bits would waste space on non-typical sequences that occur with nearly zero probability.